cBournhonesque/lightyear/NOTES.md

 TEST TODO:
- - Add ReplicationSender/ReplicationReceiver automatically on Client/ClientOf?
-But how to avoid perf issues?
  - There seems to be a very weird ordering issue?
 Adding MessageDirection messed up some of the message receive/send
- - SYNCING IS NOT DONE!
-DO SYNC.
-ADD TESTS FOR SYNC!
  - ReplicationSender needs to send a message at the start with their replication interval so that the receiver can adjust the interpolation timeline.

 # Messages